 Exterior renovation in Paradise

 Paradise sits on a forested ridge in the Butte County foothills and is, tragically, synonymous with the 2018 Camp Fire — the most destructive wildfire in California history.
-The community is rebuilding, and that rebuilding is being done to a new standard.
-For Paradise homeowners and rebuilders, the exterior is not a finish detail; it is core survival infrastructure, and we approach every project here that way.
+The community is rebuilding, and that rebuilding is being held to a new standard.
+For Paradise homeowners and rebuilders, the exterior is not a finish detail; it is core survival infrastructure.
+We approach every project here that way, whether it's a fresh rebuild or the hardening of a home that came through.

 Considering an exterior project in Paradise?